Coach FAQ

 How do I know my pay rate?

 Coach pay rates are determined based on how long you’ve been coaching with DC SCORES.
 Completion of two seasons as a paid coach bumps you to the next pay level for the following season.
 For example, if you’ve coached for an entire fall season and an entire spring season, you will be paid as a “level 2” coach the next fall season.
-Please contact support@dcscores.org with questions.
+More information can be found here.
+Please reach out to your site manager with questions.

 What is included in each paycheck?